Teifion/angen/documentation/guides/client/http_auth.md

   - `password`: The password to authenticate the user
   - `user_agent`: The user agent which should be tracked for the token

-An `identifier_code` will be returned in the response, it is then placed in future request headers under the `token` key.
+An `identifier_code` will be returned in the response, it is then placed in future request auth headers bearer token.

 Example request params
 ```json